-- Best practices for digital transformation in government can connect remote areas and teams, making them able to keep up with projects and technology standards.
+- Best practices for government digital transformation can connect remote areas and teams, making them able to keep up with projects and technology standards.

 - Digital fidelity increases when construction is included in the process; pilot programs can help speed adoption and culture change.